White Shadows of the South Seas

 WHILE WE ARE ON THE SUBJECT…Five different lions have been used for the MGM logo.
 Pictured above is Lion #1, named “Slats,” seated next to a less than enthusiastic Greta Garbo in this publicity photo from 1925.
 Slats was never heard, his career limited to the silent era.
 Slats was followed by Jackie, the first lion to roar on film (through the use of a gramophone synched to the movie).
 Jackie was followed by Tanner, George, and finally, Leo. (martinturnbull.com)

-Speaking of Garbo, the New Yorker’s film critic “O.C.” was one of the few moviegoers in the world not bewitched by the Swedish actress.
+Speaking of Garbo, The New Yorker’s film critic “O.C.” was one of the few moviegoers in the world not bewitched by the Swedish actress.
 In the same issue this is what he had to say about her latest film, The Mysterious Lady:

 CHANNELING HER INNER WALLOP…Greta Garbo in The Mysterious Lady, 1928.
 (Pinterest, uncredited)